kkrull/apprenticeship-blog/_posts/2018-07-17-survey-of-error-handling-patterns-go.md

 })
 {% endhighlight %}

-Making a a wrapper like Scala's [`Either` type][scala-either] doesn't really solve the problem either, because it would need to have type-safe functions to transform happy- and sad-path values.
+Making a wrapper like Scala's [`Either` type][scala-either] doesn't really solve the problem either, because it would need to have type-safe functions to transform happy- and sad-path values.
 It would be nice to be able to write the example function a bit more like this:

 {% highlight go %}
 func (router RequestLineRouter) parseRequestLine(reader *bufio.Reader) (Request, Response) {